Lercher/CocoR/CSharp/Readme.md

 * token expressions were listed as literals in the `tName` array. -> Fixed.

 * missing error messages locator in the lower pane / doubleclick -> Implemented

+* ALT defines (or lists) a symbol twice, see "languages DE" -> works as designed, was a bug in the grammar.
+One DE was listed for dbcode>lang, a second one for string>lang -> Fixed